SSC-HoCgroup/miniproject-devlog/README.md

 git push -u miniproject-remote master
 ```

 The `-u` flag will tell Git to save these settings.
-After you've run this command successfully, you can do all additional pushes by using just the `git push` command, without any additional conditions.
+After you've run this command successfully, you can do all additional pushes by using just the `git push` command, without adding any other arguments.

 #### Step 4: Take Notes of What's New to You